turingschool/lesson_plans/ruby_02-web_applications_with_ruby/crud_sinatra.markdown

 ### Repository

 * [TaskManager: crud-lesson branch](https://github.com/turingschool-examples/task-manager/tree/crud-lesson): this repository is the result of completing the [TaskManager tutorial](https://github.com/JumpstartLab/curriculum/blob/master/source/projects/task_manager.markdown).
+If following the sequence of lessons, students should already have their own TaskManager app and should not have to clone this down.

 ### Other Setup Things